ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 Both define a closure which accepts two integers and returns an integer.
 The closure must be local, since it refers to the local value `counter`.
-In the former definition, the type of the function appears under the `stack_` keyword, and as described above is interpreted as:
+In the former definition, the type of the function appears under the `local_` keyword, and as described above is interpreted as:

 ```ocaml